 3. Maintain a Healthy Diet

 It is easy to eat anything when you’re pregnant because you can shrug the extra weight gain off as being baby weight, but you shouldn’t overindulge.

-Keep your diet healthy and nutritious and opt for foods that can benefit you and your baby rather than add to the extra pounds.
+Keep your diet healthy and nutritious.
+Opt for foods that can benefit you and your baby rather than add to the extra pounds.
 Fresh foods are always a better option than processed ones.

 Make sure your fridge or purse is always stocked with healthy options that can help ease your hunger.
-Sliced fruit, cheese sticks, yogurts, all quick simple snacks.
+Sliced fruit, cheese sticks, and nuts are all quick, simple snacks.

 It’s always great to have more healthy options at your disposal than junk food.

 5. Don’t Be Afraid to Indulge

 We all have cheat days, and these don’t have to stop when you are pregnant — as long as your other meals focus on nutritious items.

 Eating small meals throughout the day can help keep your intense hunger at bay.
 You can take small items to work with you to have healthy snacks on hand.

 Managing Your Weight When Pregnant